clayne/just_math/README.md

 Win10/11, VS{other} - probably<br>
 Linux - yes, libmin and math_belief_prop only<br>
 Mac - unknown<br>
+Dependencies:
+- <a href="https://github.com/ramakarl/libmin">Libmin</a> - minimal utilitiy libary for graphics.
+- OpenGL
-Dependencies: OpenGL only, CUDA is optional (flag at cmake time)<br>
+- CUDA is optional (flag at cmake time)<br>

 Cmake build options should default to BUILD_OPENGL=ON, BUILD_CUDA=off, BUILD_CONSOLE=off.<br>
 Keep these settings.
 CUDA and/or Console mode are not yet well supported.